hacklschorsch/selenium-webdriverjs/readme.md

 Have a look at the [wiki of WebdriverJS at the Google Code page](http://code.google.com/p/selenium/wiki/WebDriverJs).

-You can use the selenium-webdriver like this:
+You can use selenium-webdriver like this:

     var webdriver = require('selenium-webdriverjs'),
         client    = new webdriver.Builder().build();

     client.get('http://github.com');

-For an example, see this little [UI testsuite](https://github.com/froh42/multi/blob/master/selenium/testsuite.js) where I used the [mocha test runner](http://visionmedia.github.com/mocha/) to run Selenium2 tests.
+For an example, see this little [UI testsuite](https://github.com/froh42/multi/blob/master/selenium/testsuite.js) where I used the [mocha test runner](http://visionmedia.github.com/mocha/) to run [Selenium2](http://seleniumhq.org/projects/webdriver/) tests.

 ## Files